 CRA EFILE and FINTRAC: the regulator pair you cannot dodge

-According to the Canada Revenue Agency (2025), EFILE-registered firms must safeguard the authentication credentials and the client tax data transmitted through the system, with breach reporting to the EFILE Help Desk within two business days of any suspected compromise.
-The CRA expects EFILE workstations to enforce multi-factor authentication, encrypted storage, and a documented incident-response procedure.
-AI workflows that touch T-slips, NOAs, or T1/T2 working papers fall inside that perimeter and inherit the same expectations.
+The Canada Revenue Agency (2025) requires EFILE-registered firms to safeguard the credentials and client tax data transmitted through the system.
+Suspected compromises go to the EFILE Help Desk within two business days.
+The CRA expects EFILE workstations to enforce multi-factor authentication and encrypted storage.
+AI workflows that touch T-slips, NOAs, or T1/T2 working papers sit inside that perimeter.

-According to FINTRAC (2025), accountants and accounting firms engaged in trust account transfers, real estate transactions, or specific client funds activity are reporting entities under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.
+FINTRAC Guide 8 (2025) treats accountants engaged in trust account transfers, real estate transactions, or certain client funds activity as reporting entities under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.

 The IT controls expected of reporting entities (record retention, secure transmission, access logging) sit alongside CSQM 1 in the same documented quality system.
-Co-citing CPA Ontario, CRA, and FINTRAC in the same AI policy gives partners a single defensible reference at inspection time.
+This is where AI governance meets cybersecurity for Canadian accounting firms: the same identity, logging, and encryption controls serve both regimes.
+Co-cite CPA Ontario, CRA, and FINTRAC in one AI policy for a single defensible reference at inspection.

 US CLOUD Act exposure and Canadian residency

-According to the Canadian Centre for Cyber Security (Baseline Controls V1.2, 2024), organizations handling sensitive client information should understand the legal jurisdiction of every cloud service in scope, including the data-processor relationships behind generative AI features.
-The US CLOUD Act allows US authorities to compel data disclosure from US-headquartered providers regardless of where the data is stored, which has real consequences for CPA firms whose client trial balances flow through a US-region model endpoint.
+The Canadian Centre for Cyber Security (2024) advises firms to understand the jurisdiction of every cloud service in scope, including the data processors behind AI features.
+The US CLOUD Act lets US authorities compel disclosure from US-headquartered providers regardless of where data is stored.
+A client trial balance flowing through a US-region model endpoint carries that exposure.

-Microsoft 365 Copilot processes Canadian tenant data inside the Microsoft service boundary and does not train foundation models on customer content, which substantially reduces the CLOUD Act exposure surface compared to consumer chatbots.
+Microsoft 365 Copilot keeps Canadian tenant data inside the Microsoft service boundary, which reduces that exposure surface compared to consumer chatbots.

-Firms still need to document the residency posture, name the in-scope services in the CSQM annex, and disclose AI use in the engagement letter.
-Skipping the CLOUD Act conversation in the policy is the most common gap FC encounters when auditing existing CPA firm AI rollouts.
+Document the residency posture, name the in-scope services in the CSQM annex, and disclose AI use in the engagement letter.
+Skipping the CLOUD Act conversation is the most common gap I find auditing Canadian CPA-firm rollouts.

 What AI can actually do for CPAs (and what it cannot)

-According to IBM Security (Cost of a Data Breach Report 2025), organizations using AI and automation extensively in security operations contained breaches 98 days faster and saved an average of USD 2.22 million per incident compared to those without.
+The security asymmetry is sharp.
+IBM’s Cost of a Data Breach Report (2025) found organizations using AI and automation in security operations contained breaches 98 days faster and saved USD 2.22 million on average per incident.
+The same report ties one breach in five to unsanctioned shadow AI.

-AI performs well on bounded, language-heavy tasks where a CPA reviews the output.
-It performs poorly when asked to apply judgment, interpret novel tax positions, or replace a working paper.
-The table below maps common firm workflows to AI fit, with the verification step a partner still owns.
+AI performs well on bounded, language-heavy tasks where a CPA reviews the output, and poorly on judgment, novel tax positions, or anything meant to replace a working paper.
+The table maps 6 common workflows to AI fit, with the verification step a partner owns.

 | Task | AI does well | Caution | CPA must verify |